marshallshen/blog/_posts/2017-08-28-testing-with-vuejs.md

 For the past year I have been on the team building progressive web application (PWA) using [Vue.js](http://vuejs.org).
 The framework is relatively new, so there is not a standard guideline on how to properly test a large scaled Vue application.

-If you are building a large PWA with Vue.js as the frontend framework, I hope you find this blogpost useful.
+If you are building a large PWA with Vue.js as the frontend framework, I hope you find this blog post useful.
 In this post I will share some of our learning lessons and pragmatical guidelines our team come up in tesing with Vue.js.

 ## Challenge of scaling